toncho11/pyparrot/README.md

 # What is this fork?

 This fork adds the following improvements:
 * support for multiple host Bluetooth devices.
-You can plug and use several USB (or internal) Bluetooth devices
+You can plug and use several USB (or internal) Bluetooth devices.
+The idea is to use one host BT device per drone
-* fixes a problem with untangle XML parser
+* fixes a compatibility problem with [untangle](https://github.com/stchris/untangle) XML parser

 # pyparrot
 Python interface for Parrot Drones